d-german/code-quality-design/Writerside/topics/Using-Exceptions-for-Control-Flow.md

 ### Testing

 - **Easier to test**
-  Returning values or results can simplify tests, because you no longer need to handle or expect thrown exceptions.
+  Returning values or results can simplify tests because you no longer need to handle or expect thrown exceptions.
 - **Example**
   Instead of: